On the exceptional zeros of $p$-non-ordinary $p$-adic $L$-functions and a conjecture of Perrin-Riou: Main results

 \end{cor} \begin{proof} It follows from Theorem~\ref{thm:PRconj} that $\left\langle\Psi_2,\res_p([z^{\textup{BK}}_f])\right\rangle$ and therefore also $\Omega_p$ is non-zero.
 Theorem~\ref{thm:PRconj} also shows that the Beilinson-Kato class $\left[{z}_f^{\textup{BK}}\right] \in H^1_\textup{f}(V_f)$ is non-trivial, so that the pair $\left\{\partial_0(d_{\widetilde{\delta}}), \left[\frak{z}_f^{\textup{BK}}\right]\right\}$ is linearly independent.
 The proof follows by our assumption that $\frak{h}_p$ is non-degenerate. \end{proof}

 \begin{rem} If $\textup{res}_p([z_{f}^{\textup{BK}}]) \neq 0,$ we infer using Theorem~\ref{thm:BKvsHeegner} that

 \end{rem}

 \begin{rem} When the order of vanishing $r_{\textup{an}}(f)$ of the Hecke $L$-function $L(f,s)$ equals $1$ (and only then) the hypothesis of Theorem~\ref{thm:PRconj} is expected to hold true.
-Indeed, a suitable extension of Gross--Zagier--Zhang formula on Shimura Curves (and ) shows that the Heegner cycle $y^{\epsilon}$ is non-torsion if $r_{\textup{an}}(f)=1$.
+Indeed, a suitable extension of Gross--Zagier--Zhang formula on Shimura curves shows that the Heegner cycle $y^{\epsilon}$ is non-torsion if $r_{\textup{an}}(f)=1$.
 The desired formula is available in the literature for weight two forms and for Heegner cycles on classical modular curves for higher weight forms by the celebrated works of Zhang~\cite{zhanghigherweight,zhangshimuraweight2}.
 The experts\footnote{The second named author would like to thank Daniel Disegni, Victor Rotger, Ariel Shnidman, Xinyi Yuan and Wei Zhang for correspondences on this matter.} seem to believe that the current technology would be sufficient to extend these results to our case of interest.
 Furthermore, the $p$-adic Abel--Jacobi map $\Phi^{\textup{AJ}}$ is also expected to be injective in this set up.
-When the weight of the eigenform equals to $2$, this follows from the finiteness of the Tate--Shafarevich group proved by Kolyvagin. \end{rem}
+When the weight of the eigenform equals to $2$, this follows from Kummer theory. \end{rem}

-\begin{rem} As we have already pointed out in Remark~\ref{rem:grosszagierimpliesnonvanheeg}, a suitable Gross-Zagier-Zhang formula would show that the non-vanishing of the Abel-Jacobi image of the Heegner cycle $y^\epsilon$ is equivalent to asking that the Hecke $L$-function associated to $f$ vanishes at $s=k/2$ to exact order $1$.
+\begin{rem} As we have already pointed out in Remark~\ref{rem:grosszagierimpliesnonvanheeg}, a suitable Gross--Zagier--Zhang formula together with the injectivity of the Abel--Jacobi map and the non-degeneracy of Beilinson's height pairing (none of which is currently known in the required level of generality) would show that the non-vanishing of the Abel--Jacobi image of the Heegner cycle $y^\epsilon$ is equivalent to asking that the Hecke $L$-function associated to $f$ vanishes at $s=k/2$ to exact order $1$.
 If this is the case, one may prove that $H^1_\textup{f}(\QQ,V_f)$ is one-dimensional and the requirement that $\frak{h}_p$ be non-degenerate is equivalent to asking that it is non-zero. \end{rem}

 {